LeiPingPing/masterdoc/templates/complex/user-guide/quick-start.md

 It should:

 - Always works (believe me, it is not easy).
-- Easy to run, typically with default config.-
+- Easy to run, typically with default config.
-- Demostrate the core features.
+- Demostrate the core features, guide users try out.
 - Use code snippet, screenshot and video when necessary.